 At ElectriCities, we look for opportunities to partner with our 70+ member cities to provide customized assistance within all aspects of economic development.
 ElectriCities partners with public power communities to support projects with rate development and small scale grants, leveraging the uniqueness of each community to channel economic growth.

-For more information about ElectriCities and economic development support, please contact Brenda Daniels at (919) 760-6363 or email@example.com.
+For more information about ElectriCities and economic development support, please contact Carl Rees at (919) 760-6315 or firstname.lastname@example.org.
 And for more information about the public power, visit www.electricities.com.